Skip to main content

 What We Like

-• ✓ 7-stage filtration with UV at nearly $100 less than the full RO100
+• ✓ 7-stage filtration with UV at a significant savings over the full RO100

 • ✓ Smart LED display shows filter life and water quality